ihr-it-projekt/DayZModsInfo/TBWarParty/Configs/LobbyEnterPoints.md

     "useExactPosition": 0, // If you want to use the exact position, set this value to 1 otherwise the entry point object will be automatically placed on the ground
-    "enableNpcTrader": 1, // If 1, an NPC will be spawned at the entry point, otherwise no NPC will be spawned "npcType": "SurvivorF_Judy", // The type of the NPC (only if enableNpcTrader is 1) "npcGearSetName": "NPC3" // The gear set to be used by the NPC (only if enableNpcTrader is 1) }
+    "enableNpcTrader": 1, // If 1, an NPC will be spawned at the entry point, otherwise no NPC will be spawned "npcType": "SurvivorF_Judy", // The type of the NPC (only if enableNpcTrader is 1) "npcGearSetName": "NPC3" // The gear set to be used by the NPC (only if enableNpcTrader is 1).
+If the config does not exist, a new one with default gear will automatically be created.
+}
 ````